 Robin: Schools needs to focus on all the other skills you need to be successful in the business: you need to know about business, psychology, taxes, how to decide whether you want to be a booth renter or an employee.
 Not everyone is cut out to be in business for herself.

 Linda: Schools needs to go into more depth.
 They touch on a lot of things, but you need to know more.
 You learn how to book an appointment, but what happens after that?

 Kelley: I think it requires a commitment on all our parts.
 We each have to commit to do our part to change our industry.
 Each individual needs to make the commitment so that together we can change the industry.
 Nail technicians should focus on this and maybe even be willing to pay higher licensing fees so schools can be improved.
 We’d be willing to pay to improve our image in the public eye.

 Nail Professionals Recommend Reform

-Our focus group participants had complaints about their education, but they also had suggestions for improving nail care education in general.
-These are their key recommendations for reform.
+Our focus group participants and complaints about their education, but they also had suggestions for improving nail care education in general.
+These are their key recommendations for reforms.

-1. Develop a national curriculum for nail care education in the United States that requires all states to teach and test on the same topics.
+- Develop national curriculum for nail education in the United State that requires all states to tech and test on the same topics.

-4. Update nail care curricula so that they are more in sync with what is being practiced in today’s salons.
+- Update nail care curricula so that they are more in sync with what is being practiced in today’s salon.

-8. Include more business classes in the curriculum.
-Nail technicians want to learn about finances, psychology, and other critical business skills so that they will become well-rounded professionals.
+- Include more business class in the curriculum.
+Nail technicians want to learn about finances, psychology, and other critical business skills so that they will become well rounded professionals.